 This publication is financed by the National Park Service, United States Department of the Interior.
-Under Title VI of the Civil Rights Acts of 1964, as amended; Section 504 of the Rehabilitation Act of 1973, as amended; and the Age Discrimination Act of 1975, as amended, the United States Department of the Interior prohibits discrimination on the basis of race, color, national origin, handicap, or age in its programs.
-If you believe you have been discriminated against in any program, activity, or facility, or if you desire further information please write:
+Under Title VI of the Civil Rights Acts of 1964, as amended; Section 504 of the Rehabilitation Act of 1973, as amended; and the Age Discrimination on the basis of race, color, national origin, handicap, or age in its programs.
+If you believe you have been discriminated against in any program, activity, or facility, or if you desire further information please write: Office of Equal Opportunity